To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Price

-Although the chews only come in chicken flavor, we love that they offer durable, long-lasting dental sticks for aggressive chewers in addition to regular dental sticks.
-And you can add the Bark Bright Dental Kit to the company’s BarkBox or Super Chewer subscription for a regular delivery of dog toys.
+Although the chews only come in chicken flavor, I love that they offer durable, long-lasting dental sticks for aggressive chewers in addition to regular dental sticks.
+And you can add the BARK Bright Dental Kit to the company’s BarkBox or Super Chewer subscription for a regular delivery of dog toys.

 Pros | Cons |